 Over recent years, the indoor growing of marijuana has quickly become a popular experience.
 The reasons for this surge are varied by location and individual.
 Of course, it was bound to happen that one day people would take what they knew about plants and growing techniques to grow their own marijuana, which stems from an increased interest in experimentation with in-house plant cultivation.
-For those individuals who enjoy the occasional marijuana joint, it may be hard to find a quality source of marijuana without having to potentially deal with unsavory parts of society in an attempt to obtain the quality of marijuana they are searching for.
+For those individuals who enjoy the occasional cannabis joint, it may be hard to find a quality source of marijuana without having to potentially deal with unsavory parts of society in an attempt to obtain the quality of marijuana they are searching for.

 This also includes, of course, the criminal aspect of selling and purchasing marijuana.
 It is just as illegal to buy, sell or smoke marijuana as it is to grow it.
 Although growing a marijuana plant is something that anyone is able to accomplish within their homes without requiring the risk of dealing with people you do not trust or know, that does not make it legal.
 One of the most rewarding reasons for cultivating your own plants is watching the delicate, tiny marijuana seeds that you purchased grow and turn into incredibly lush plants, more so than you have ever seen throughout your house.